usebh/Blog/content/blog/Chile/index.md

 ---
-title: Cycling aroung Chile
+title: Cycling around Chile
-date: "2015-05-01T22:12:03.284Z"
+date: "2013-05-01T22:12:03.284Z"
-description: "Cycling aroung Chile"
+description: "The immensity"
 ---

-This is my first post on my new fake blog!
+This is my third post on my new blog!
 How exciting!

 I'm sure I'll write a lot more interesting things in the future.

+Let´s start.

 Living in Chile I had the oportunity to visit wonderful places, one the more amazing places was Atacama desert.
 [San Pedro de Atacama](https://en.wikipedia.org/wiki/San_Pedro_de_Atacama).

-> Cyclig around San Pedro de Atacama in north Chile we reached the Bolivian
+> Cycling around San Pedro de Atacama in north Chile we reached the Bolivian
 > border, we found a exausted cyclist, after taking a break and eating something,
 > he started to tell us his long journey to arrive there, he crossed all of Chile
 > from Argentine Patagonia just with €100.
 Many people helped him giving food
 > and drinks.
-His goal was to get Cota Rica in one month time.
+His goal was to get Costa Rica in one month time.
 Good luck my
 > friend!!!!

 ## Chile-Bolivia border